Bjoux2/DeepBioinfo/README.md

-# Bio_Deep_learning
+# DeepBioinfo
-A sklearn-like implementation of deeplearning in bioinformatics based on TensorFlow.
+A sklearn-like implementation of deeplearning in bioinformatics based on TensorFlow/Keras.

 Contents: